creslinux/freqcache/README.md

 > (man in the middle) proxy.
 Where API credentials and
 > Passwords were harvested.

-FreqCache first prevents DNS lookups from any bot, as this itself may be an Egress of data.
+FreqCache first prevents DNS lookups from any bot, as this itself may be an Egress leak of data.
 Secondly the "edge" host runs DNS-Mask that is configured to host-file an exchanges IP address.
-In the even of DNS hijack/poisoning bots behind FreqCache remained glued to the real exchange IP address.
+In the event of DNS hijack/poisoning bots behind FreqCache remained glued to the real exchange IP address.

-Many are unaware that by default docker instances compromise the hosts firewall.
+Many are unaware that by default Docker instances compromise the hosts firewall.
 In Linux, UFW/IPtables rules are silently compromised by Docker that allows connections from any src and to any src from and to docker containers.

 FreqCache provides a custom named Docker network to attache CCXT bots onto, with firewall rule-base to prevent ingress / egresss data flows.